In Handy

 Defiant Ukrainian filmmakers have continued creating their art despite all obstacles — facing persecution and even death during Soviet times and persevering through Russia's cruel, full-scale war today.
-Rubryka presents ten films that illustrate a rich and diverse heritage of Ukrainian cinema you should explore.
+Dive into our list of ten Ukrainian films and get to know the rich history of Ukrainian cinema.

 Director: Dziga Vertov

-This experimental silent film, created through the collaboration of two talented brothers, director Dziga Vertov and cinematographer Mikhail Kaufman, documents the life of the big Ukrainian cities of Kyiv, Odesa, and Kharkiv.
-Filmmakers used ingenious techniques Vertov invented and developed, such as multiple exposure, fast and slow motion, freeze frames, and more.
+This experimental silent film, created in collaboration by two talented brothers, director Dziga Vertov and cinematographer Mikhail Kaufman, documents the life of the big Ukrainian cities, Kyiv, Odesa, and Kharkiv.
+In shooting and editing, filmmakers used ingenious techniques Vertov invented and developed, such as multiple exposure, fast and slow motion, freeze frames, and more.

 Where to watch: Amazon US, Internet Archive, La Cinetek